-Your computer comes with two memory slots, one above the other, that you access from the bottom of the computer.
-Your computer comes with a minimum of 512 megabytes (MB) of 533 MHz Double Data Rate (DDR2) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
+Your computer has two memory slots that you access by removing the memory door in the battery bay.
+Your PowerBook comes with a minimum of 512 megabytes (MB) of 533 MHz Double Data Rate (DDR2) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
 Both memory slots can accept an SDRAM module that meets the following specifications: